gisisfun/fun_with_gnaf/README.md

 If the person providing the address prefers a different or better suburn to used for their mail deliveries other than the rela suburb this list can narrow down what the corrected addres should be recorded.

+**Not all locations are actual locations**

+Once you have certainty that the correct address record with a corresponding latitude and longitude has been chosen a better understanding of why some latitude and longitude locations where misrepresented (the dot is in the wrong place on the map and/or on the ground).

+Survey methodology is used to collect and manage location data and positional accuracy issues.
+The methodology provides that the location and some kind of description defining the tolerance of postional error of the collected location.

 **Over to You**

 Lets Build an SqLite3 database with the PSMA G-NAF data set.
+The Python code stores all of the SQL code that is executed by the Sqlite3 appplication.
 *If you already have the fies output the skip this section*.

 ```